G00406014/digital-rain-25-cpp/index.md

 it keeps the code organized and reusable.
 I also use constructors and destructors which ensures that each object is initialized properly.
 Constructors help by setting default values and defining the object's state.
 This makes debugging and testing easier.

-The first thing I attempted was to print Hello vertically, this code snippet :
+The first thing I attempted was to print Hello vertically.
 <img src="https://raw.githubusercontent.com/G00406014/digital-rain-25-cpp/main/docs/assets/images/Startercode.jpg" width="500" height="400">